Memory Allocation

 Descriptors galore

-.
-As you've probably noticed, there are a bunch of AtomicPtr
+Descriptor.
+As you've probably noticed, there are a bunch of AtomicPtrs

 here.
 That's because we can modify the pointer atomically, specify which